 Artist rendering of potential Phase 2 changes at Seaforth Avenue and O’Hara Avenue.

 Staff thoroughly investigated the comments shared during the public consultation period while weighing other factors, including City safety standards and traffic counts.
 Based on their analysis, their recommendation, which was approved by City Council, was to implement the originally proposed design while also continuing to study community requests for additional stop signs and speed humps along the bikeway route.
-After installation, the City will also continue to monitor the project area, conduct additional traffic counts, and make additional adjustments as needed
+After installation, the City is also continuing to monitor the project area, conduct additional traffic counts, and make additional adjustments as needed.

 City Council approved the implementation of a bikeway and traffic changes in West Parkdale to help fulfill the City’s commitment to the Vision Zero Road Safety Plan.
 Vision Zero’s goal is to eliminate traffic-related fatalities and serious injuries by making our roads safer for everyone, especially for seniors, school children, pedestrians, and people cycling.
 In the past 10 years, there have been 227 reported collisions along the recommended route, in which eight have involved pedestrians, and 12 have involved people cycling.
 All approved changes are focused on reducing future collisions, injuries, and fatalities.